westfox-5/GhidraMetrics/README.md

 # GhidraMetrics
-Ghidra's extension for program metrics
+A plugin for Ghidra that calculates code metrics on binary